‘General Hospital’ Tuesday Spoilers: Franco Makes A Call As Liz Nudges Julian To Get Kim Out Of Town

 How will this situation be resolved and how long will it take?
 Right now, General Hospital spoilers don’t reveal much at all about Franco, Elizabeth, or Kim past Tuesday’s episode.
 Many fans are anticipating that Kim will end up pregnant in the midst of all of this, making this already messy situation even more difficult.

 Will Elizabeth get Franco back?
 What will come of Kim?
-More General Hospital spoilers hinting at what’s on the horizon should emerge soon and viewers are anxious for this to be resolved.
+More General Hospital spoilers hinting at what’s on the horizon should emerge soon, and viewers are anxious for this to be resolved.